Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups

+In this paper we prove these theorems and the closely related Theorem~J, a version of Theorem~I that applies under the additional hypothesis that $\h$ is geometric above~$\F$.

-Recall that for $\h$ or $\phi$ to be irreducible relative to $\F \sqsubset \F'$ (when $\F'=\{[F_n]\}$ it is dropped from the notation) means that there is no $\h$-invariant free factor system strictly between $\F$ and $\F'$; and to be fully irreducible means irreducibility of all finite index subgroups or finite powers, respectively, of $\h$ or $\phi$.
-Throughout this paper we shall, in the context of $\IA_n(\Z/3)$, drop the adjective ``fully'' and simply write ``irreducible'' --- this is justified by applying Theorem~B aka Theorem~\refRK{ThmPeriodicFreeFactor},\footnote{Cross references such as ``Theorem II.X.Y'' refer to Theorem X.Y of \PartTwo.
+Recall that for $\h$ or $\phi$ to be irreducible relative to $\F \sqsubset \F'$ (when $\F'=\{[F_n]\}$ it is dropped from the notation) means that there is no $\h$-invariant free factor system strictly between $\F$ and $\F'$; and relatively fully irreducible means relatively irreducible for all finite index subgroups or finite powers, respectively, of $\h$ or $\phi$.
+Throughout this paper, in the context of $\IA_n(\Z/3)$ we often drop the adjective ``fully'' and simply write ``irreducible'' --- this is justified by applying Theorem~B aka Theorem~\refRK{ThmPeriodicFreeFactor},\footnote{Cross references such as ``Theorem II.X.Y'' refer to Theorem X.Y of \PartTwo.
 Cross references to the Introduction \Intro, to \PartOne, and to \PartTwo\ are to the June 2013 versions.} which says that for each $\phi \in \IA_n(\Z/3)$, a free factor system $\F$ is $\phi$-periodic if and only if it is~$\phi$-invariant, and so a subgroup or element of $\IA_n(\Z/3)$ is fully irreducible relative to an invariant extension of free factor systems $\F \sqsubset \F'$ if and only if it irreducible relative to that extension.